VKorelsky/p2p-snake-raft/README.md

   - Send batches of event instead of one event at a time
 - Observability
   - Add console.log to all of the behaviour so we can keep track of what is going on
   - Currently dispatching the observable state changes a little bit randomly
 - Cluster membership changes
   - Handle peers joining and leaving
   - Handle own node leaving (as a leader candidate etc etc)
 - Review
   - Peer counting.
 In some places am using the newer getOpenPeer method, in others I am not
+- Heartbeats
+  - Review logic for heartbeats.
+How does the leader know that they are getting a reply to their heartbeat?
+A thought -> if follower is up to date, what is true for their follower state?
+If a follower is not when we send a heartbeat, what does that mean for the heartbeat, should that behave like a retry?
+- AppendRPC response
+  - If a follower receives two appendMessageRPC, then replies twice, what then?
+Will we ack twice and update the state of this follower twice?

 Optimizations

+- A lot of problems would be solved if the first entry in my log was hardcoded

 - Instead of JSON messages, send binary RPCs (protobuf etc)